Shefford

 There are great places to visit near Shefford including some great towns, nature reserves, ancient sites, hills, woodlands, rivers and streams, villages, historic buildings, country parks, lakes and shopping centres.

-Shefford's best nearby towns can be found at Sandy, Bedford, Luton, Dunstable, Leighton Buzzard, Cranfield, and Biggleswade.
+There are a number of towns near Shefford including Sandy, Bedford, Luton, Dunstable, Leighton Buzzard, Cranfield, and Biggleswade.

 There are a several good ancient sites in the Shefford area like Galley Hill Hillfort, and Ivinghoe Beacon Hill.